0xNefu/txchyon-capital/src/content/posts/getting-started/how-to-track-your-crypto-portfolio.md

 ## Why Tracking Matters

-Before diving into methods, it’s important to understand **why tracking your crypto portfolio is essential**:
+Before diving into methods, it's important to understand **why tracking your crypto portfolio is essential**:

-- **Know your holdings:** You can’t manage what you don’t know you have.
+- **Know your holdings:** You can't manage what you don't know you have.
 - **Measure performance:** Track gains, losses, and allocation over time.
 - **Compliance and taxes:** Many jurisdictions require reporting on crypto gains.
-Our [crypto tax guide](/blog/trading-investing/do-i-have-to-pay-taxes-on-crypto/) explains this in plain English.
+Our [crypto tax guide](https://txchyon.com/blog/getting-started/do-i-have-to-pay-taxes-on-crypto) explains this in plain English.
 - **Safety and risk management:** Seeing all wallets in one place can highlight exposure to risky tokens, rug pulls, or scams.
-Review [crypto scams explained](/blog/trading-investing/crypto-scams-explained-how-beginners-actually-get-wiped/) for context.
+Review [crypto scams explained](https://txchyon.com/blog/getting-started/crypto-scams-explained) for context.

-Tracking doesn’t have to be a full-time job.
+Tracking doesn't have to be a full-time job.
 Even basic tracking can save you headaches and help you make smarter investment decisions.

 ---